 As the world hardwires the global goals into finance, the next challenge is to integrate investments at landscape scale, so they really contribute to large-scale ecosystem restoration and climate results.

 This publication is a collaboration between Landscape Finance Lab, Commonland and Wetlands International, with support from the IUCN Commission on Ecosystem Management.

 The 4 Returns Framework combines methodologies developed by leading organisations and people that have been working in the area of landscape management and restoration for over three decades, with the aim of creating a common language and reducing complexity.
-It brings together Commonland’s 4 Returns and 3 Zones approach, with the 5 Elements approach, a framework developed by a consortium of five organisations* and endorsed by fifteen organisations in the Little Sustainable Landscape Book.
+It brings together Commonland’s 4 Returns and 3 Zones approach, with the 5 Elements approach, a framework developed by a consortium of five organisations (including the Lab) and endorsed by fifteen organisations in the Little Sustainable Landscape Book.
 Wetlands International brings more than 25 years of practical field experience from implementing landscape approaches in large wetlands around the world and working with myriad communities and partner organisations from multiple sectors.
-The 4 Returns Framework is also adopted by the 1000 Landscapes for 1 Billion People consortium.

 After years of testing, the 4 Returns Framework for restoring landscapes is building a sound concept that can go to scale.
 It will be a valuable tool to achieve the goals of the UN Decade on Ecosystem Restoration.